-If you borrow money to finance a contribution to an activity, you cannot increase your amount at risk by the contribution and the amount borrowed to finance the contribution.
+If you borrow money to finance a contribution to an activity, you cannot in-CAUTION crease your amount at risk by the contribution and the amount borrowed to finance the contribution.
 You may increase your at-risk amount only once.